About the Artist

 Libby Amber Pryor (She/Her)

-I am honoured to live, work, and play on Treaty 7 Territory.
-As an immigrant from England I am grateful to have been raised in the mountains, plains and watersheds which have shaped me and offered me wonder, hope, and adventure.
-I am committed to learning about the true history of this land, people and colonization.
+As an immigrant from England, I am deeply grateful to have been raised among the mountains, plains, and watersheds that have shaped me and offered endless wonder and adventure.
+I am committed to learning about the history of this land, its peoples, and the ongoing impacts of colonization.
+I pledge to care for this land for future generations and to uphold the teachings that have been shared with me.

-Through reflection, connection, and action we can work together to answer the TRC’s Calls to Action:
+Through reflection, connection, and action, we can work together to answer the Truth and Reconciliation Commission’s Calls to Action.